-Apple Bank History: Celebrating 150 Years of Banking in New York
+Apple Bank History: Celebrating Over 150 Years of Banking in New York

 Apple Bank today is comprised of various financial institutions that merged over a long period of time.
 The founding bank, the Harlem Savings Bank, was originally chartered in 1863.
 The financial reforms and modernization brought about by the Civil War encouraged the formation of many new banks at that time.
 Over the years, many of these institutions closed or were absorbed by other banks.
 Apple remains one of the few banks in business today that can trace its roots back to the Civil War era.

 Apple Bank continued its growth strategy, and in 1986 merged with Eastern Savings Bank, thus adding seven more branches in the Bronx and Westchester.
-Eastern, whose history could be traced back to the early 1900's, was founded as the Bronx Savings Bank.
-Original murals found in Apple's Westchester Square branch office depict historic scenes of Jonas Bronck signing treaties for the purchase of the land now comprising Bronx County.
+Eastern, whose history could be traced back to the early 1900s, was founded as the Bronx Savings Bank.
+Original murals found in Apple's Westchester Square and Parkchester branch offices depict historic scenes of Jonas Bronck signing treaties for the purchase of the land now comprising Bronx County.

 The next major acquisition occurred in the winter of 1989, as Sag Harbor Savings Bank, with five branches serving eastern Long Island, became part of Apple's expanding branch network.
 This merger significantly strengthened Apple's market position in Suffolk County.
 Sag Harbor Savings was organized in April of 1860.
 Residents of Sag Harbor and East Hampton owned and operated sailing vessels out of the port of Sag Harbor participating in the lucrative whaling industry.
 As business prospered, the community's influential merchants and businessmen saw the need to create a financial organization that would provide very necessary banking services.
 The bank opened its doors for business on June 7, 1860.